TheComplianceAide/Drone_EnhancedVision/README.md

 3. **Download the Toolkit**: Clone or download the toolkit repository to your local machine.

 4. **Place Scripts in a Common Directory**: Ensure all scripts are located in a common directory, such as `C:\temp\Drone_CV_Vision`.
-The app launcher script (`tkinter_launcher.py`) will dynamically list and allow execution of scripts from this directory.
+The app launcher script, `app_launcher_v2.py`, will dynamically list and allow execution of scripts from this directory.

 ## Running the App Launcher

-The Tkinter app launcher (`tkinter_launcher.py`) provides a graphical interface for launching and managing the drone vision scripts.
+The Tkinter app launcher, `app_launcher_v2.py`, provides a graphical interface for launching and managing the drone vision scripts.
 Follow these steps to use the launcher:

-1. **Launch the App Launcher**: Navigate to the directory containing the scripts and run the `tkinter_launcher.py` script:
+1. **Launch the App Launcher**: Navigate to the directory containing the scripts and run the `app_launcher_v2.py` script:

     ```
-    python tkinter_launcher.py
+    python app_launcher_v2.py
     ```

 2. **Select and Launch Scripts**: The launcher will display buttons for each Python script prefixed with an underscore (`_`).
 Click on the button corresponding to the script you wish to run.
 The selected script will launch in a new window.